Nutrition and Wellness Programs

 All procurement transactions must be conducted in a manner that provides maximum open and free competition.
 Procurement procedures must ensure they do not foster noncompetitive practices between firms, do not create organizational conflicts of interest, and do not restrict or eliminate competition.
 Procurement must not place unreasonable requirements on firms, require unnecessary experience, or establish unrealistic bonding requirements.
 Cost plus a percentage of purchase is not an allowable system.
 There must be descriptions of all products purchased and identical instructions provided to all potential vendors.

 Formal standards of conduct should govern the performance of officers, employees, and agents in the award and administration of contracts.
 These standards should provide that officers, employees, or agents should not solicit nor accept gratuities, favors, or anything of monetary value from contractors, potential contractors, or parties of sub-agreements.

 Competitive Sealed Bid Requirements

-Federal regulations require SFAs receiving federal assistance to competitively purchase food, supplies, equipment, and services when the aggregate amount to be purchased is in excess of $150,000, a formal procurement process must be conducted.
+Federal regulations require SFAs receiving federal assistance to competitively purchase food, supplies, equipment and services.
+When the aggregate amount to be purchased is in excess of $150,000, a formal procurement process must be conducted.